d3x0r/STFRPhysics/whitepaper.md

 this constant, is equivalent to a 'rotation' .
 Rotation as a math operation may be considered a subset of curvatures specified in rotation space.

 In every 3D physics and game engine, objects have 6 dimensions, 3 which represent it's velocity and 3 that represent it's angular velocity.
-The normal vector representing velocity is the direction of motion, while the normal of the vector representing angular velocity is the axis of rotation.
+The unit vector representing velocity is the direction of motion, while the unit of the vector representing angular velocity is the axis of rotation.
 The length of the velocity vector represents the speed of an object, similarly the sum of the angles of the angular velocity [represents](#regarding-specific-representation) the total angular warp of coodinate space.